Skip to main content

 It’s clear there’s space for individual product and service offerings that provide alternative support that consumers are craving.
 Whether developing a new wellbeing product or service, filling a gap that meets the end customer’s needs (and actually understanding those needs) is always a good idea.

-Trend #3 Augmented reality by prescription
+Trend 3: augmented reality by prescription

 Gamification is the latest example of how new technology can be applied to remedy consumer curiosity and enable mental wellness management.
 Videogaming, augmented and virtual reality experiences are at the forefront of medical trials and academic research.
-Even last week The Times reported how doctors were using virtual reality to separate twins joined at the brain.
+Last week The Times reported how doctors are using virtual reality to separate twins joined at the brain.

 What if you could step inside a virtual world and feel instantly calmer?
-A guided meditation by a virtual ocean, or a dream-like setting where games and tasks were focussed on positively enhancing your emotional wellbeing.
+A guided meditation by a virtual ocean or a dream-like setting, with games and tasks focused on enhancing your emotional wellbeing?
 Labelled ‘tech-ceuticals’, these virtual experiences are being used to combat mental health challenges and treat anxiety and stress.
-Even gaming is being prescribed to combat chronic health conditions.
+Gaming is being prescribed to combat chronic health conditions.

-Knowing your audience and catering to their needs and wants, matters most.
-With the wellness market currently valued at over £1.3 trillion (currently 70% products and 30% services) and the majority of consumers stating they are looking to spend more on their wellbeing, there has never been a better time for consumers to explore their options, and companies to hone in on understanding their customers.
-With mental health and wellbeing needs being personal and subjective, knowing and catering to your audience is crucial.
-To better understand customer needs and create hyper relevant and innovative products and services, we would always recommend beginning with a focus on gathering direct insights through consumer research.
+Knowing your audience and catering to their needs and wants matters most.
+With the wellness market valued at >£1.3 trillion (70% products and 30% services) and the majority of consumers saying they're looking to spend more on their wellbeing, it's a great time for companies to hone in on understanding their customers.

 You might also like…